Ram-the-coder/SA-MCTS/README.md

 Tree Search in General Game Playing," in IEEE Transactions on Games, vol. 12, no. 2, pp. 132-144, June 2020, doi: 10.1109/TG.2018.2884768**

+# How to run this?

+1. Clone / download this code.
+2. You can run `benchmark.py` to perform benchmarking.
+You can either choose to benchmark a particular allocation strategy or you can choose to benchmark all allocation strategies against an offline tuned agent.

 # Guidelines to contribute

 1. Fork this repo